WasmEdge/WasmEdge/docs/book/en/src/sdk/go/memory.md

 In [this example](https://github.com/second-state/WasmEdge-go-examples/tree/master/go_MemoryGreet), we will demonstrate how to call [a Rust-based WebAssembly function](https://github.com/second-state/WasmEdge-go-examples/blob/master/go_MemoryGreet/rust_memory_greet/src/lib.rs) from a Go app.
 Specially, we will discuss how to pass string data.

-> An alternative approach to pass and return complex values to Rust functions in WebAssembly is to use the `wasm-bindgen` compiler tool.
+> An alternative approach to pass and return complex values to Rust functions in WebAssembly is to use the `wasmedge_bindgen` compiler tool.
 You can [learn more here](bindgen.md).

 The Rust function takes a memory pointer for the string, and constructs the Rust string itself.